emmy-aa/HC25-Emmy-Apaloo-Senior-Project/docs/proposal.md

 Why Useful: Can help with analyzing user data, restaurant reviews, or trends to improve recommendations.

-- TensorFlow or scikit-learn (AI and Machine Learning)

-Key Features: Libraries for building and deploying machine learning models.

-Why Useful: Useful for building AI models that offer mood-based restaurant recommendations by analyzing user preferences and patterns.

 ## Ruby (Ruby on Rails)

 ### Frameworks: